-Once per long rest, you can manifest up to two weapons from a place beyond reason.
+Once per long rest, you can manifest up to 2 weapons from a place beyond reason.
+These weapons exist in this plane for 1 minute and take the form of weapons in which you are proficient.
 The color and material of the weapons are both indescribable.
-When you use these weapons, you gain advantage on attacks against creatures with an Intelligence score of five and higher, provided that they are not aberrations, or warlocks or cultists to a patron similar to yours.
+When you use these weapons, you gain advantage on attacks against creatures with an Intelligence score of 5 and higher, provided that they are not aberrations, or warlocks or cultists to a patron similar to yours.

-These weapons exist in this plane for one minute.
-They take the form of weapons in which you are proficient.

-At 7th level, you see illusions as faint outlines.
-If an illusion would normally harm you, it cannot.
+Starting at 7th level, you see illusions as faint outlines.
+Illusions cannot harm you, even illusions that ordinarily could.
 Your patron and creatures like it can still create illusions that affect you.

 The Hexblade

+A short paragraph of color text would be nice here.

-At the end of a long rest, you can focus on a weapon that you own for ten minutes.
-At the end of ten minutes, this weapon follows you, hovering near your head.
-You can mentally command this weapon to move up to thirty feet away from you.
-You can order it to attack as a bonus action.
+At the end of a long rest, you can focus on a weapon that you own for 10 minutes.
+At the end of 10 minutes, this weapon follows you, hovering near your head.
+You can mentally command this weapon to move up to 30 feet away from you andcan order it to attack as a bonus action.
 It uses your Charisma as its attack and damage modifier.

-The weapon has your AC minus 2, and half of your hit-points.
+The weapon has your AC minus 2, and half of your hit points.
 The effect ends if the weapon is destroyed.
 If a creature manages to grab the weapon out of the air (by beating its AC with an unarmed melee attack), the creature must make a Charisma saving throw against your spell-save DC.
-On a success, the effect ends and the has your weapon.
+On a success, the effect ends and the creature has your weapon.
 On a failure, your weapon pulls itself free.

-An indestructible weapon that has hit-points because of this class feature is not destroyed if the hit-points are depleted; rather, the weapon falls lifelessly to the floor.
+An indestructible weapon that has hit points because of this class feature is not destroyed if the hit points are depleted; rather, the weapon falls lifelessly to the floor.

 At 7th level, this weapon gains the multi-attack feature, and uses it when you command it to attack.
 Its multi-attack consists of two melee weapon attacks.